5 Ways You (Yes, You) Can Make a Real Impact on Your World

 Are you familiar with the term microaction?
-In sum, it’s a small step you can take today, right now, to make a positive impact.
+In sum, it’s a small step you can take today, right now, to make a difference and have a positive impact.
 It can be something to better yourself and your community, on your own or with your family and colleagues.
 It’s not a grand gesture: It’s something simple you can integrate into your everyday activities that will compound to make meaningful improvements both personally and collectively.

 As financial planner Carl Richards describes it over on the New York Times, the real benefit is “the contagion that comes from taking a microaction in one area of your life and watching it spread to other areas.”

-Many people think that donations are only something wealthy philanthropists or foundations can afford, or that contributions have to be big to make an impact.
+Many people think that donations are only something wealthy philanthropists or foundations can afford, or that contributions have to be big to make a positive impact.
 Not so!
 In fact, donations from individuals accounted for more than two-thirds of all donations in 2017, and overall donations were up 5.2% from 2016.

 Additionally, according to Nonprofit Source, Millennials are the most generous generation, and the average donation amount across all demographics is relatively moderate: $52 for monthly online donations and $128 for one-time gifts.
 So these smaller, collective contributions from individuals can move the needle in a big way.
-This regular charitable giving is a way to make your dollars have an impact directly on a specific cause near and dear to you, whether it’s preserving our oceans, providing aid to the homeless, or ensuring no child goes hungry.
+This regular charitable giving is a way to make your dollars have a positive impact directly on a specific cause near and dear to you, whether it’s preserving our oceans, providing aid to the homeless, or ensuring no child goes hungry.

 Have a talent for cooking?
 Make a few meals each week at a local soup kitchen.
 Are you good with kids?
 Take a few hours to tutor at an after-school program.
 The possibilities are wide and varied.
 Organizations like VolunteerMatch and AARP’s Create the Good can help you get started.

-Voting may be the easiest way to impact our government and the policies that shape our world.
+Voting may be the easiest way to make a positive impact on our government and the policies that shape our world.
 The turnout for the 2018 midterm elections was the highest in 50 years, showing that more of us than ever are making the connection between our votes and our voices.
 Whether it’s a major presidential election or your local polls, casting your vote consistently along with other voters who pledge to do the same will undoubtedly shape our cities, states, and country.

 Not sure if you’re registered to vote or need to change your registration?
 Visit USA.gov to check your voter registration status or get more information.